← All calls

 Thesis

 VRA Section 2 has been progressively narrowed by Roberts Court (Shelby 2013, Brnovich 2021); Allen v Milligan (2023) was a surprise upholding but narrow.
 Callais involves the LA congressional map drawn under Allen's remedial framework.
 Conservative justices have hinted Section 2 race-conscious districting is in tension with Equal Protection.
 Isgur framework: this is THE case where Roberts (author of Milligan) is the pivot.
-His register read suggests he's wrestling with how to preserve Section 2 doctrinally while allowing this map.
+His prior opinions and recent oral-argument signals suggest he's wrestling with how to preserve Section 2 doctrinally while allowing this map.
 Most likely: 5-4 narrowing decision, NOT total reversal.
 Roberts writes opinion limiting Section 2's remedial reach to "compactness" and "traditional districting principles" while keeping Section 2 itself alive.
 Kavanaugh joins.
 Liberals dissent.

-1. 1.Roberts is the swing AND likely opinion-writer (he wrote Milligan).
-His register read indicates active wrestling.
+- 1.Roberts is the swing AND likely opinion-writer (he wrote Milligan).
+His prior opinions + oral-argument signals indicate active wrestling.

-2. 2.Conservative bloc Thomas/Alito/Gorsuch want broader Section 2 narrowing.
-Barrett shows sharp register elevation — may write concurrence pushing further.
+- 2.Conservative bloc Thomas/Alito/Gorsuch want broader Section 2 narrowing.
+Barrett's prior opinions suggest she may write concurrence pushing further.

-3. 3.Kavanaugh reads as settled — likely joins Roberts on a narrow opinion.
+- 3.Kavanaugh reads as settled-direction — likely joins Roberts on a narrow opinion.

-4. 4.Liberal bloc dissents (Sotomayor reads as settled; Kagan/Jackson elevated but settled direction).
+- 4.Liberal bloc dissents (Sotomayor settled in direction; Kagan/Jackson less locked but settled in direction).

 Opened